-"So my dad said, 'come over here work for a little while'.
+"So my dad said, 'Come over here work for a little while.'
 So I did.
-And that was like 14 years ago," says Bell.
+And that was like 14 years ago," Bell said.

 Now, Bell runs Seattle Sorbets, with his parents close to retirement.
 All of their flavors are vegan and Kosher — and tasty, as Bell adds.
 Their most popular flavor is Mango Sunset, with Raspberry Merlot at a close second.
 Tequila Lime is another favorite.

 These aren't spirited sorbets — there's only a little bit of alcohol in there for flavor.
 But a scoop or two in a cocktail?
 Highly recommended.

 Seattle Sorbets is a small family business — emphasis on small.
 One of Seattle Sorbets' most dedicated employees is Dora Ibarra — she's been with them for 25 years, and by now is basically part of Bell's family.
 Bell and Ibarra virtually make every pint.

 "We've touched every pint of sorbet that's left here in the last thirteen years," Bell sayid.
 "Each pint that goes out is a representation of not just our company, but myself and Dora as well."

 But Bell doesn't just run a sorbet business — this is a Black-owned business that he's proud to own.